Exponential-User/Blocktanks-mods-list/README.md

 UBTM gives you shadows, gradients, some animated buttons/weapons, and text decorations.

-You can suggest something in the issues tab! :)
+You can suggest something in the issues or discussions tab! :)

 ---
 ## Join-Alert